 April 24, 2021, TBD

 A full day of instruction and camaraderie.
 Small classes, top writing faculty, and intensive Master Classes and breakout sessions in fiction, nonfiction, poetry, and the business of books.
 Other features include faculty readings, on-site "lunch with an author," and an open mic for conference participants. **Registration will open in February.**

-Squire Summer Writing Workshop 2017
+Squire Summer Writing Workshops 2021

-Fall Conference 2017
+Fall Conference 2021